How to get to Gates | Opening times | Events

-Once planted, ‘earth up’ the potatoes by drawing the soil up around new shoots to protect them from frost damage and prolong the growing time.
-Earthing up also protects developing potatoes from sunlight which causes them to turn green and poisonous.
+After planting, draw up soil around the new shoots to protect them from frost damage and prolong the growing time.
+‘Earthing up’ in this way also protects developing potatoes from sunlight which can cause them to turn green and poisonous.
 Keep potatoes well watered during warm weather.

-Main Crop Seed Potatoes require a much longer growing time in the ground and would benefit from an added fertiliser during the Summer months.
+Main Crop Seed Potatoes require a longer growing time in the ground and would benefit from an added fertiliser during the Summer months.